Rules & Regulations

 Access to Cemetery

-The hours of general access to the City Cemetery shall be from 8:00 a.m. to 5:00 p.m.
+The hours of general access to the City Cemetery shall be from sunrise until one hour after sunset.

-Entrance to the City Cemetery after hours may be allowed when necessary with permission from the sexton.
+Entrance to the City Cemetery after hours may be allowed when necessary, with permission from City staff.

 - It shall be unlawful for any person to willfully or maliciously injure, mar, deface, destroy or remove without permission any headstone, monument, marker, or decoration on any cemetery lot.